stellar/stellar-disbursement-platform-backend/dev/README.md

 - `sdp-frontend`: SDP frontend service running on port `3000`.
 - `kafka`: Kafka service running on port `9092`.
 - `kafka-init`:  Initial workflow to exec into the Kafka container and create topics.

+The following are optional monitoring services that can be started through `docker-compose-monitoring.yml` and are primarily used for monitoring Kafka:
 - `db-conduktor`: Database instance for the Conduktor service.
 - `conduktor-monitoring`: Conduktor Monitoring service integrated into the Conduktor Platform.
 - `conduktor-platform`: Provides solutions for Kafka management, testing, monitoring, data quality, security, and data governance.

 ### New Tenant Provisioning Process